SarahDunlap/menu-color-attack/README.md

 Menu Color Attack
 =================
-Change the color of the bottom border of menu using javascript to create multiple border colors.
+Change the color of the bottom border of a menu using javascript to create multiple border colors.
+The next color will be different each time you hover over the menu.

 ![demo](http://i.imgur.com/GMPNJE6.gif)